BerkeleyLab/Bedrock/peripheral_drivers/i2cbridge/README.md

 and only reading data out when it is set.
 The updated flag is cleared as a side effect of clearing the freeze bit.

+Whether or not an initial program was set up at synthesis time with initial_file, new programs can be tested as follows:

+* de-assert run_cmd
+* wait for run_stat to read back 0
+* write a new program into addresses 0x000 - 0x3fff
+* assert run_cmd

 ## Design

 ![block diagram](blocks.svg)